clockworklabs/spacetime-docs/docs/unity/part-1.md

 Click on the `GameManager` object in the scene and click **Add Component**.
 Search for and select the `SpacetimeDBNetworkManager` to add it to your `GameManager` object.

 Our Unity project is all set up!
 If you press play, it will show a blank screen, but it should start the game without any errors.
-Now we're ready to get started on our SpacetimeDB server module, so we have something to connect to!
+Now we're ready to get started on our SpacetimeDB database server, so we have something to connect to!

 ### Create the Server Module

 We've now got the very basics set up.
-In [part 2](part-2) you'll learn the basics of how how to create a SpacetimeDB server module and how to connect to it from your client.
+In [part 2](part-2) you'll learn the basics of how how to create a SpacetimeDB server module and how to connect to the database from your client.